foxik/vim-makejob/README.md

 `nnoremap <Leader>g :GrepJob!<Space>`

 ## Gotchas
-If `grepprg` is set to `'internal'`, then Vim uses its own builtin grep command.
+1. If `grepprg` is set to `'internal'`, then Vim uses its own builtin grep command.
 This still works when you call `:GrepJob`, but not asynchronously.
+2. For simplicity, only one instance of a given executable can run at once.
+You can run `make` and `pylint`, but you can't run two instances of `make`.

 ## Vim Documentation
 Part of the goal of _MakeJob_ is to minimize the size of the plugin by